-The first step is salting, when the hams are buried in salt for an average of one day per kilogram, i.e. if a leg weighs 14 kilos, it will be buried for around 14 days.
-Although in the four Iberian ham origins the salting is similar, each area has its own peculiarities and it must be borne also in mind that most of the ham shoulders and hams have a V-shaped cut in the upper part to allow the salt to penetrate better; however, there is an exception, the Jabugo ham shoulders.
+The first stage in preparing Iberian ham is salting, where the pieces are buried in salt for an average of one day per kilogram, meaning if a leg weighs 14 kilograms, it will be buried for about 14 days.
+While salting is similar for all four Iberian origins, each region has its own peculiarities.
+Most shoulders and hams also have a V-cut on the top to allow better penetration of salt.